chb/smart-docs/libraries/javascript/index.md

  });
 {% endhighlight %}

-## In the call*ed* app:
+## In the Call_ed_ App

 The called app launches just like any SMART app.
 If your apps expects any custom data at launch time, these should be available in: `SMART.ready_data`

 When you're app is thruogh, you can call `SMART.complete`, passing in any return data to be provided for the calling app.

 {% highlight javascript %}
    SMART.complete({